gruntjs-updater/grunt-requirejs-config-gen/README.md

 Type: `String`
 Default value: `null`

-**REQUIRED** The path to the skeleton configuration file, relative to the current directory.
+*Required.* The path to the skeleton configuration file, relative to the current directory.

 #### options.output
 Type: `String`
 Default value: `null`

-**REQUIRED** The path to the output configuration file which will get generated.
+*Required.* The path to the output configuration file which will get generated.

 #### options.baseUrl
 Type: `String`